Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Introduction

 This raises a fundamental question: \emph{Can current evaluation settings in entity-oriented retrieval meaningfully assess the usefulness of entity signals for document ranking?} In this paper, we argue that they often cannot.
 More specifically, can these evaluation settings actually test the long-standing hypothesis that relevant documents exhibit entity-level evidence relevant to the query?

 In this paper, we study \emph{document re-ranking} over an initial set of retrieved candidates.
-We find that current benchmarks often fail to show consistent gains from entity-based methods when evaluated over the full candidate set, despite strong improvements under settings restricted to entity-reachable documents.
-This creates an empirical inconsistency: \emph{the same models appear effective under one evaluation regime and ineffective under another.}
+We find that current benchmarks fail to show consistent gains from entity-based methods once entity selection is made independent of the relevance judgments used for evaluation, despite the strong improvements reported when it is not.
+This creates an empirical inconsistency: \emph{the same models, over the same candidate pool and under the same metric, appear effective under one supervision regime and ineffective under another.}